gholt/swauth/doc/source/api.rst

 Get Account Groups
 ------------------

-Individual user group information can be retrived using the _`Get User Details` API method.
+Individual user group information can be retrieved using the `Get User Details`_ API method.

 This function allows retrieving all group information for all users in an existing account.
 This can be achieved using a GET action against a user URI with the pseudo-user ".groups".

-The JSON dictionary returned will be a "groups" dictionary similar to that documented in the _`Get User Details` method, but representing the summary of all groups utilized by all active users in the account.
+The JSON dictionary returned will be a "groups" dictionary similar to that documented in the `Get User Details`_ method, but representing the summary of all groups utilized by all active users in the account.

 Valid Responses: